-While tourism and gaming have historically been strong drivers of the Las Vegas economy and its surrounding areas, their effectiveness waned in 2008 as both visitor volume and gaming revenues posted drops from the previous year.
-From 2007 to 2008, visitors to Las Vegas decreased by 4.4% with Las Vegas welcoming 37.4 million visitors in 2008, 1.7 million fewer than the previous year.
-Gross gaming revenues continued their slide, decreasing by 9.9% in 2008, a \$1.1 billion year-over-year decline.
+While tourism and gaming have historically been strong drivers of the Las Vegas economy and its surrounding areas, their effectiveness grew only minimally in 2010.
+From 2010 to 2011, visitors to Las Vegas increased by 2.7% with Las Vegas welcoming 37.3 million visitors in 2010, 984,000 more than the previous year.
+Gross gaming revenues also had a slight gain, increasing by 0.8% in 2010, a \$70 million year-over-year increase.

-Considerably affecting visitor volume, attendance at conventions, trade shows, and meetings decreased by 5.0% to 5.8 million attendees in 2008, while the number of total conventions declined by 5.8%.
-Overall, the occupancy levels of hotels/ motels in Clark County decreased by 4.4% to an average of 86.0%, with an 89.8% average occupancy rate reported for weekends.
-To accommodate convention and trade show business, total Las Vegas convention capacity is approximately 9.7 million square feet, citywide.
+Affecting visitor volume, attendance at conventions, trade shows, and meetings decreased by 0.4% to 4.4 million attendees in 2010, while the number of total conventions declined by 7.2%.
+Overall, the occupancy levels of hotels/motels in Clark County decreased by 1.1% to an average of 80.4%, with an 88.4% average occupancy rate reported for weekends.
+To accommodate convention and trade show business, total Las Vegas convention capacity is approximately 10.5 million square feet, citywide.